Changissnz/logic_statement_for_retards/README.md

 Yeah... yeah... just keep up with the whole "AI AI" thing.
 I don't want some people to become financially ruined when the "AI bubble" bursts... but then again, minusing the "I don't", I just wrote that.
 Hmmm... quantum?
 The next big thing?
 Are the Russians and Chinese behind this, you stupid fuck?

+I don't want to be the kind of person stalking people who I think owes me money, setting up honeypots for blackmail, and violently shaking people up until they pay up because... guess?
+Because that is not my occupation and I don't fucking intend to get into those occupations.
+But this AI AI thing.
+It's not going to end well for some people.
+Because of a combination of factors for the individuation of life.